 About SARIC

 South Asia Regional Infrastructure Connectivity (SARIC) is an AUD 32 million initiative funded by the Australian Government.
 SARIC supports the overall goal to deepen economic linkages and support regional prosperity and inclusive growth.
 The opportunities under SARIC will support in enabling more, better-quality and socially inclusive connectivity infrastructure in South Asia, with a focus on the energy and transport sector.
-SARIC countries include Bhutan, Bangladesh, India, Maldives, Nepal and Sri Lanka.
+SARIC countries include Bhutan, Bangladesh, India, Maldives, Nepal, Pakistan and Sri Lanka.

 Principal Components